Vaccination vacations: how being jabbed will ease travel restrictions for millions

 The transport secretary, Grant Shapps, says that fully jabbed travellers will be able to avoid quarantine on arrival in England – though they will still need to undergo testing.

 People are regarded as being fully vaccinated two weeks after the second dose (or, in the case of single-dose vaccines, the only jab).
+In addition, someone “on a formally approved UK vaccine clinical trial” qualifies, in recognition of their contribution to public health.

 Effectively it bestows green list conditions on amber list arrivals who have been immunised.

-How do I prove my status?
+To whom do I prove my ‘jabbed’ status – and how?

+“Passengers will need to provide proof of their vaccination status to carriers in advance of travel,” the Department for Transport (DfT) says.
+In other words, the airline, ferry firm or train operator will check your paperwork before you are allowed to board a service to the UK.
+Note that before departure to the UK you must complete a passenger locator form.

-The NHS in England provides evidence on the standard App.
+The NHS in England provides evidence of vaccination on the standard app.
 In addition you can download a certificate, or get an NHS Covid letter sent to you.
 The latter provides the most convincing proof.

-Before departure to the UK you must complete a passenger locator form.
-Airlines, ferry companies and international rail firms will ask to see this before you are allowed to board a service to the UK.

 On arrival, your paperwork will probably be checked by UK Border Force – though it is thought that e-gates may still be used with spot checks to ensure compliance.